{user_name}

 4. Duration of storage

-V. Use of cookies
+IV.
+Use of cookies

 1. Description and scope of data processing

 Our website uses cookies.
 Cookies are text files that are stored in the web browser or by the web browser on the user's computer system.
 When a user accesses a website, a cookie can be stored on the user's operating system.
-This cookie contains a characteristic string of characters that enables a unique identification of the browser when the website is accessed again.
+This cookie contains a characteristic string that enables a unique identification of the browser when the website is accessed again.

-The following data are stored and transmitted in the cookies:
+The following data is stored and transmitted in the cookies:

 1. Language settings